brianhill/loops-and-orbits/detailed_schedule.md

 ### Week 1

 * Physics: The Description of Motions of Objects Using Coordinates (Kinematics).
 Speed.
 Velocity.
 * Programming: Jupyter Notebooks.
 Markdown.
-Elements of Python and VPython.
+Elements of Python.
 Program Execution.
 Variables.
 Conditionals.
+Loops.
+Lists.

 ### Week 2

 * Physics: The Problem of Free Fall in One and Two-Dimensions in a Uniform Gravitational Field.
-* Programming: Versioning of Code.
-Loops.
-Arrays.
+* Programming: Graphics.
+VPython.

 ### Week 3